Elevance Health: Anthem

 In 1989, the company purchased American General Insurance Co. for $150 million and in 1991, it acquired The Shelby Insurance Co., based in Shelby, Ohio, for $125 million.

 In 1989, The Associated Group founded Acordia, a brokerage that sold and serviced insurance and employee benefit programs.

 In 1993, Acordia acquired American Business Insurance for $130 million and the Federal Kemper Insurance Company for $100 million.
-The Associated Group bought Southeastern Mutual Insurance Company, the operator of Blue Cross and Blue Shield of Kentucky.
+The Associated Group merged with Southeastern Mutual Insurance Company, the operator of Blue Cross and Blue Shield of Kentucky.

 In 1994, it sold Raffensperger, Hughes & Co., Inc., Indiana's largest investment bank, to National City Corp.

 In 1995, The Associated Group acquired Community Mutual Insurance, a provider of Blue Cross and Blue Shield insurance plans in Ohio with over 1.9 million policy holders), then set up Anthem Blue Cross and Blue Shield.

 In 1996, The Associated Group changed its name to Anthem Insurance Company.

 In August 1997, Anthem acquired Blue Cross and Blue Shield of Connecticut.
 It also sold Acordia to management.

-In 1999, Anthem acquired Blue Cross and Blue Shield of New Hampshire and Blue Cross and Blue Shield of Colorado and Nevada.
+In 1999, Anthem acquired Blue Cross and Blue Shield of New Hampshire and Blue Cross and Blue Shield of Colorado and Nevada, using debt financing.
 The acquisitions made since 1996 added 850,000 policy holders.
 Among its customer base were 2.4 million PPO and 964,000 HMO enrollees.

 In 2000, Anthem acquired Blue Cross Blue Shield of Maine.

-In 2001, In October, Anthem underwent demutualization and became a public company via an initial public offering, which made it the fourth largest public managed health care company in the United States.
+The Gramm-Leach-Bliley Act of 1999 made it possible for Anthem to undergo demutualization and become a public company via an initial public offering, which made it the fourth largest public managed health care company in the United States.

 In 2002, Anthem acquired Trigon Healthcare of Virginia, a Blue Cross and Blue Shield plan, the largest insurer in Virginia, for $4.04 billion.
 Anthem Insurance Company reached 11.9 million members.